-It was September 1869 when, during a treacherous storm, William looked out through the sand splattered window and could just make out the shape of a schooner, obviously in trouble.
-William, together with his brother Charles and stepbrother Lionel, had to rush out through the kitchen door as the storm was so fierce that they would have trouble exiting through the front door.
+It was September 1869 when, during a treacherous storm, Bill looked out through the sand splattered windows of their home and could just make out the shape of a schooner, obviously in trouble.
+Together with Charles Lionel, they rushed out through the kitchen door to help, as the storm was so fierce that they would have trouble exiting through the front door.

-Only a short while later, to their horror they noticed that there was yet another boat in trouble.
-It involved the brig “The Wheatsheaf” from Guernsey, who was heading straight for the shore.
-The storm had already caused both foresail and fore-topsail to be blown out of the bolt ropes.
+Later that same day, another boat appeared to be in trouble.
+“The Wheatsheaf”, a brig from Guernsey was heading straight for the shore.
+The storm had already blown both foresail and fore-topsail out of the bolt ropes.
 Without wasting time, the boys left home once again, but as soon as they got outside, the boat had disappeared out of sight.
-As the tide was now much higher than before, they had to climb the rocks to reach the sea and as they climbed to the top of the “Pointe de la Rochette”, they spotted the two sails of the troubled boat.
+As the tide was now much higher than before, they had to climb the rocks to reach the sea and as they reached the top of “Pointe de la Rochette”, they spotted the two sails of the troubled boat.
 They ran across the soft sand until they were ahead of the now stranded vessel.
-Everyone on board seemed calm and expected to have to wait until the tide turned, so they could disembark and walk across the beach to the shore.
+Everyone on board seemed calm and it was clear that there just had to wait until the tide turned, so they could disembark and walk across the beach to the shore.

 Prince Jerome Napoleon was Prince Napoléon Joseph Charles Paul Bonaparte, Prince Français, Count de Meudon, Count di Moncalieri ad personam, 3rd Prince von Montfort (commonly known as Prince Jérôme Napoléon was born on 9 September 1822 – 17 March 1891) was the second son of Jérôme Bonaparte, king of Westphalia, by his wife Princess Catherine of Württemberg.
 He soon rendered himself popular by playing on his family ties to Napoleon I. After the French revolution of 1848 he was elected to the National Assembly of France as a representative of Corsica.